cadamini/ruby-holidays/README.md

 ## program to generate console and / or file output with holidays for certain years and regions.

 ### main program example

+### To start the program

+1) Run bundle install
+2) Run ruby run.rb with one or more years as command line argument, e.g. ruby run.rb 2016 2017 2018

 ```
+require_relative 'holiday'

 regions = {
   deutschland:
   {